ROSE MILKWEED Asclepias incarnata

-Swamp milkweed prefers moisture retentive to damp soils in full sun to partial and typically, is found growing wild near the edges of ponds, lakes, streams, and low areas—or along ditches.
+Swamp milkweed prefers moisture retentive to damp soils in full sun to partial shade, and typically in the wild is found growing wild near the edges of ponds, lakes, streams, and low areas-or along ditches.
 It is one of the best attractors of the monarch butterfly, which feeds on the flowers and lays her eggs on the plants.
 The emerging caterpillars feed on the leaves.

 Type: Hardy perennial